nativescript-community/nativescript-vscode-extension/README.md

 There's only a couple of them but the list will grow in the future.

-The `Run` command triggers `tns run` on emulator.
+The `Run` command triggers `tns run` on emulator or device.
 You can run your app both on iOS and Android.

 If your version of NativeScript is incompatible with the extension you will see a warning the first time you run a command.